Many or all companies we feature compensate us. Compensation and editorial

 Enroll in automatic payments for a rate discount

 Sallie Mae offers a 0.25% interest rate discount when you sign up for automatic payments.
 The discount will apply every month you have autopay set up.
-Plus, signing up for autopay means you won’t miss a monthly payment and incur late fees.
+Signing up for autopay means you won’t miss a monthly payment and incur late fees.

 If you owe $50,000 in student loans with a 10% interest rate and a 10-year term, for example, by enrolling in autopay, your monthly payments could be reduced from $660.75 before the discount to $653.85 after the discount.

 While this isn’t a considerable amount of savings each month, you could save $828 in total interest over the life of the loan by signing up for autopay.
-Even though it’s a small difference, autopay is easy to implement and saves you at least some money.
+Even though it’s a small difference, autopay is easy to implement and saves you money.

 Just make sure you have the money in your account each month.
 If not, the automatic payment could bounce, incurring fees from the bank you have an account with and Sallie Mae.